soliditor413/pgp_chain_develop/README.md

 ### Configuration

-As an alternative to passing the numerous flags to the `geth` binary, you can also pass a configuration file via:
+As an alternative to passing the numerous flags to the `pgp` binary, you can also pass a configuration file via:

 ```shell